 Another Raman-based device from RSP Systems in Denmark is called Glucobeam.
-They have secured €2.4M funding, but have not yet published any results for tests in tissue.
+They have secured both €2.4M grant funding and \$5M venture capital, and reported on progress in a May, 2018 article "Critical-depth Raman spectroscopy enables home-use non-invasive glucose monitoring," PLOS ONE |

 A number of other groups around the world have reported efforts to measure glucose using Raman spectroscopy recently, including Nederlandse Organisatie voor Toegepastnatuurwetenschappelijk Onderzoek TNO (US 2016/0235345) in the Netherlands, RSP Systems A/S in Denmark (US 9,380,942), Imec VZW in Belgium (US 9,380,942), Politechnika Gdanska in Poland (EP 3 056 141 A1), Hong Kong Applied Science and Technology Research Institute Co, (EP 3 056 141 A1), and Taiwan Biophotonic Corporation (EP 3 081 163 A2).
+Ishan Barman of Johns Hopkins University, 2019 winner of the Emerging Leader in Spectroscopy award, stated his work in Raman spectroscopy is "bringing us ever closer to the ultimate goal, and, given the recent pace of advances, a noninvasive sensor may be a reality in the not too distant future."